SilentArrtist/Modbus_PLC/README.md

 ![image](https://user-images.githubusercontent.com/104362972/166488590-e68fbdc0-5a6e-4b64-8456-ddf2aab706c9.png) </br>

 Now reboot the system </br>
 Let's create a folder where the projects will be stored.
-To do this, use the following commands: </br>
+To do this, use the next commands: </br>
 >cd / </br>
 >cd /share </br>
 >sudo mkdir "FolderName" </br>